ivandavidov/minimal/README.md

 * [Minimal Linux Script](https://github.com/ivandavidov/minimal-linux-script) - very simplified and minimalistic version of MLL.
 This project is recommended as a starting point for beginners.

+* [RedoxOS Installer](https://github.com/RedoxOS/installer) - the original installer for [Redox OS](www.redox-os.org) is based on simplified version of Minimal Linux Live.

 * [Boot2Minc](https://github.com/mhiramat/boot2minc) - this fork adds [Mincs](https://github.com/mhiramat/mincs) and as result you can run Linux containers inside MLL.
 One interesting Mincs feature - it provides tools which allow you to reuse alredy existing Docker containers.

 * [K1773R's MLL](https://github.com/K1773R/minimal) - PowerPC version of Minimal Linux Live with [memtester](http://pyropus.ca/software/memtester) as additional software.
 Impressive work!